ros2cuisine/bundler-release/README.md

 COPY --from=builder /cuisine/workspaces/bundle/output.tar output/

 RUN apt update \
-    # Add Bash for debugging purposes
-    && apt install -y -q \
-        bash \
-        # Now your are able to start the container with -i terminal flag
     # Change into the dir with output.tar
     && cd /cuisine/workspaces/output/ \
     # unfold tar